Traffic collision reconstruction: Analysis

 Vehicular collision reconstruction analysis includes processing data collecting, evaluating possible hypotheses, creating models, recreating collisions, testing, and utilizing software simulations.
 Like many other technical activities, collision reconstruction has been revolutionized by the use of powerful, inexpensive computers and specialty software.
 Various types of collision reconstruction software are used to recreate crash and crime scenes and to perform other useful tasks involved in reconstructing collisions.
 Collision reconstruction software is regularly used by law enforcement personnel and consultants to analyze a collision and to demonstrate what occurred in a collision.
-Examples of types of software used by collision reconstructionists are CAD (computer aided design) programs, vehicle specification databases, momentum and energy analysis programs, collision simulators, and photogrammetry software.
+Examples of types of software used by collision reconstructionists are CAD (computer aided drawing) programs, vehicle specification databases, momentum and energy analysis programs, collision simulators, and photogrammetry software.

 Presentation

 After the analysis is completed, forensic engineers compile report findings, diagrams, and animations to form their expert testimony and conclusions relating to the collision.
 Forensic animation typically depicts all or part of a collision sequence in a video format so that non-technical parties, such as juries, can easily understand the expert's opinions regarding that event.
 To be physically realistic, an animation needs to be created by someone with a knowledge of physics, dynamics and engineering.
 When animations are used in a courtroom setting, they should be carefully scrutinized.
 Animation software can be easily misused, because motions which are not physically possible can be displayed.
 A reliable animation must be based on physical evidence and calculations which embody the laws of physics, and the animation should only be used to demonstrate in a visual fashion the underlying calculations made by the expert analyzing the case.